Yeast induction timecourse#

 scale = 'logicle',

 Wow!
 That’s a lot of plots, and reading the axes is impossible.
-I maybe could use matplotlib.pyplot to change the plot parameters and get something useful, but instead let’s put [IP] on the hue facet instead of the Y facet.
-Then, we can wrap the X facet into three columns and actually see each plot.
+I maybe could use matplotlib.pyplot to change the plot parameters and get something useful, but instead let’s do the following: - Use a Kde1DView to visualize with a kernel density estimate instead of a histogram. - Put [IP] on the hue facet instead of the Y facet. - Wrap the X facet into three columns and actually see each plot.

 flow.Kde1DView(channel = 'FITC-A',